 Ditch the Lead Foot

-The single most important thing you can do to improve fuel economy (other than buying a hybrid) is to keep a close eye on your driving habits.
+The single most important thing you can do to get the best fuel economy (other than buying a hybrid) is to keep a close eye on your driving habits.
 Accelerating off the line as quickly as possible and racing stoplight to stoplight is not only a great way to meet your local law enforcement officers, it also kills your fuel economy.
 A good rule of thumb is to try driving as smoothly as possible and avoid hard acceleration, driving at very high speeds, and tailgating to preserve fuel economy.

-Even the thirstiest vehicles can achieve surprising fuel economy numbers if they’re driven carefully and are up to date on their maintenance.
+Even the thirstiest vehicles can achieve best fuel economy numbers if they’re driven carefully and are up to date on their maintenance.
 Not everyone has the money or the desire to own a hybrid or electric car, so paying attention to the details will save money on fuel and vehicle maintenance in the vehicle you already own.